 Rapporteur proposal #1-3

-,Rapporteur proposal #1-1
+From RAN1’s perspective, the RAN2 agreement “the error sources are overbounded by a Gaussian distribution” can be confirmed for the error sources listed in Table 6.1.1-2 in TR 38.859 if the error source follows a Gaussian distribution.

-Confirm the RAN2 agreement “the error sources are overbounded by a Gaussian distribution” for the error sources listed in Table 6.1.1-2 in TR 38.859 Tightness of the bound should be considered so that it is useful in the integrity framework.. if the error source follows a Gaussian distribution.understanding
+It is RAN1's understanding that a single Gaussian distribution-based bound is assumed in the RAN2 agreement.

 Companies views